commenthol/veloze/docs/core/connect.md

 const syncHandler = (req, res, next) => {
   doSomethingSyncHere()
   next() // NEVER forget next(),
-         // if the response is not terminated with res.end() }
+         // unless the response is not terminated with res.end() }
 ```